 After logging in, you will be directed to a page that contains your TechSoup validation token.
 Click Copy, then paste the validation token into the Google For Nonprofits field ( pictured below).

-Now that you have obtained your TechSoup validation token, you can complete the process of signing up for a Google for Nonprofits account.
+Now that you have your TechSoup validation token, you can complete signing up for a Google for Nonprofits account.

-3. Then, proceed to enter your organization phone number, website, and contact details.
+- Then, enter your organization's phone number, website, and contact details.
 You must also agree to the Google for Nonprofits terms and conditions.